anderson-jason573/iperf-testing-with-ansible-playbooks/README.txt

 # Servers 4 - 6 are 'iperf servers'

 # Bash scripts are placed on their respecetive servers, to initiate iperf sessions.
-  Servers designated as 'iperf servers', get the server.sh bash script.
+  Servers designated as 'iperf servers', get the 'server.sh' bash script.
 This script is the same for all servers.

-#  Servers designated as 'iperf clients', get six test scripts, designated test1.yml
+#  Servers designated as 'iperf clients', get six bash scripts, designated 'test1.yml'
-   through test6.yml.
+   through 'test6.yml'.
 Although the scripts are named the same for each server, they are different in which server they are targeting for each iperf session.

-#  There are six Ansible playbooks (yaml scripts), named tes1.yml through test6.yml.
+#  There are six Ansible playbooks (yaml scripts), named 'tes1.yml' through 'test6.yml'.
-   Each playbook will kick off the server.sh script on the designated 'iperf servers', and the cooresponding test script on the 'iperf clients'.
+   Each playbook will kick off the 'server.sh' script on the designated 'iperf servers', and the cooresponding test script on the 'iperf clients'.

 # Ansible playbooks (yaml scripts) executed with command: